nasa/fprime/docs/Tutorials/MathComponent/defining-types.md

 ```

 ## Summary
-In the section of the tutorial you have created the Types directory, Types.fpp, defined four types, created a module, and added Types to the build.
+In the section of the tutorial you have created the `Types` directory, `MathTypes.fpp`, defined one type, created a module, and added `Types` to the build.

 ## Up Next: Constructing Ports